 - Support we offer regarding children's health and well-being

 Risk assessments for our inside and outside learning environment are completed and reviewed regularly to ensure children are kept safe.
 As well as achieving Level 4 Nippers Nutrition, providing a balanced and varied snack menu we ensure children have a good level of physical activity inside and outside.
 Our behaviour policy is very much a positive reinforcement approach supporting children to understand their emotions, how their actions affect others.
 We try to support them to learn how to make the right choices and decisions on how to behave.

 - Ways we inform parents about how their child is being supported

 Every child has an allocated keyworker with whom regular review meetings are held.
 Termly summary sheets are prepared for all parents.
 Planning information and details are available to parents weekly.
-Our manager has acted as lead profession in TAC meetings in the past.

 - Our complaints policy

 We take complaints very seriously and aim to be on hand at every opportunity to deal with concerns early on.
 We have a written complaints procedure to ensure any complaints, if they can not be dealt with when initially raised, are investigated and resolved in a timely manner by management.